-With Baby’s third birthday approaching, she’s had a little bit of practice with this whole “birthday” thing and may be ready to move past family-only parties.
-She may even be eager to invite everyone from cousins to neighborhood buddies to daycare pals to the celebration.
+With Baby’s third birthday approaching, they're had a little bit of practice with this whole “birthday” thing and may be ready to move past family-only parties.
+They may even be eager to invite everyone from cousins to neighborhood buddies to daycare pals to the celebration.
 While a small gathering with grandma, grandpa, cake, and ice cream is pretty easy to pull together, a gathering of three-year-olds can be another story.

 What’s the best venue for a toddler party?

 As age three draws nearer, most toddlers will have worked through separation anxiety issues and have become more open to new events and activities.
 As a result, you can begin to broaden your approach to party planning.
 Take a look at the following ideas for at-home parties and outside events, and see which one might work best for Baby.

 - Calling all superheroes: At this age, Baby and their friends love dress-up and imaginary playtime activities, so invite all attendees to come in their favorite costumes.
 From capes to tutus to tiaras, Baby’s friends will love displaying their favorite fantasy-wear, and you can cap off the party with a costume parade in the backyard.

 - Put on those pajamas: Even though this age group typically dislikes going to bed at night, three-year-olds love their pajamas!
 Create a party theme around PJs, and ask everyone attending to show up in their favorite nighttime-wear.
 For extra fun, Baby’s friends can bring along a stuffed animal and blanket or sleeping bag – and can curl up with them for story time.